Philip Jacobson

 About

-Philip Jacobson is a senior editor and investigative journalist for Mongabay, now based in Chiang Mai, Thailand.
-He is currently investigating the global shark trade as part of a yearlong Pulitzer Center fellowship on ocean journalism, with extensive reporting from Latin America and elsewhere.
-Before that, he uncovered a massive illegal shark finning scheme and widespread labor abuses taking place across the fleet of a major Chinese tuna company.
-Findings from that series were the centerpiece of a US Treasury Department announcement of sanctions against the firm, its owner and all of its vessels.
-The series also preceded a ban by the multilateral WCPFC on gear used to target sharks in much of the Pacific Ocean.
+Philip Jacobson is a Senior Editor and investigative journalist for Mongabay, based in Chiang Mai, Thailand.
+His recent reporting has focused on the global shark trade.
+Working with the Pulitzer Center under a yearlong fellowship on ocean journalism, he built a database revealing widespread Brazilian government purchases of shark meat, including endangered species, to serve in thousands of schools, hospitals, prisons and other public institutions, prompting changes in procurement policies and public debate.
+Before that, he uncovered a massive illegal shark finning scheme and widespread abuse taking place across the fleet of a major Chinese tuna company, based on dozens of interviews with the company’s former employees; findings from that series were cited in U.S. sanctions against the company, its owner and all of its boats.
+The series also informed a ban by the WCPFC on gear used to target sharks in much of the Pacific Ocean.

 Since joining Mongabay in 2015, Jacobson has also done extensive reporting on the forestry, plantation and mining sectors, especially in Indonesia.
-Notable recent works include breaking the story that a major coal company was planning to demolish thousands of hectares of rainforest in North Kalimantan to make wood pellets for electricity (after which South Korea announced it would phase out subsidies for such projects) and a data-driven piece revealing the extent to which traditional small farmers have been criminally prosecuted and imprisoned as part of the Jokowi administration’s war on haze and wildfires.
-With the ability to operate in several different languages, he often builds databases out of hard-to-access public records in places such as Brazil and Borneo and frequently works with filmmakers, programmers and local reporters to tell hidden and ambitious stories.
+Notable recent works include breaking the story that a major coal company was planning to demolish thousands of hectares of rainforest in North Kalimantan to make wood pellets for electricity, and a data-driven piece revealing the extent to which traditional small farmers have been criminally prosecuted and imprisoned as part of a government war on haze and wildfires.
+With the ability to operate in several different languages, he frequently works with filmmakers, programmers and local reporters to tell hidden and ambitious stories.
 A broad swath of his work marries investigative and narrative forms.
-He also serves as a commissioning editor for Mongabay, guiding staff and freelancers in the production of their own journalism.
+He also serves as a commissioning editor for Mongabay, guiding staff and freelancers in the production of their own stories.